Writing QML Extensions with C++

 To do this, we need a C++ class that encapsulates this PieChart

-type and its two properties.
+type and its properties.
 Since QML makes extensive use of Qt's meta object system, this new class must:

 - Inherit from QObject